 What happens during sedation?

-Your observations are measured and a cannula (small tube) is inserted into your hand or arm.
+Your observations will be measured and a cannula (small tube) inserted into your hand or arm.
 We will encourage you to relax, and your surgeon will give you the sedation through the cannula.
-The effects of the medication can be felt immediately.
+The effects of the medication may be felt immediately.

-Local anaesthetic is given to numb the cervix.
-Most women are not bothered by this injection once they have received sedating medicines, but you may feel some stinging which does not last long.
+Local anaesthetic is then given to numb the cervix.
+Most women are not bothered by this injection after they have received sedating medicines.
+You may feel some stinging which will not last long.

-The surgeon performs the treatment while a nurse monitors you closely throughout.
+The surgeon then performs the treatment, meanwhile a nurse will monitor you closely throughout.

 After your treatment, you will be supported by a member of staff to walk to the recovery area.
 Specially trained staff will look after you and monitor your recovery.
 When they consider that you have recovered from your sedation, you will be discharged.

 Eating and drinking before conscious sedation:

 We encourage you to have a light meal and drink as normal.
 Please do not eat fried or fatty food.

 What about alcohol?

 Avoid alcohol for 24 hours before treatment as it can sometimes react with the sedation medication and cause problems.

 Please ensure you have a responsible adult to accompany you home and stay with you until the next day.
 If you do not have someone to take you home, you may have your procedure with local anaesthesia and pain medicines by mouth instead.

-You will need to arrange for transportation home as you will be unable to drive, or operate machinery.
+You will need to arrange for transportation home as you cannot drive or operate any machinery.